 Painting with Two Primary Watercolors

 When working with two colors, you will begin by pouring two colors (from the stored, mixed paint) into separate jars.
-Before handing the paintbrush over to your child, make sure that you demonstrate how the paintbrush needs to be rinsed before changing colors.
+Before handing the paintbrush to your child, demonstrate that it needs to be rinsed before changing colors.

 While demonstrating and telling your color story (see Single Color Wet-on-Wet), you could say, “After dancing and playing with yellow, Tippy decided she wanted to play with red.
 So she jumped into a puddle (jar with water) and then wiped her feet (on the rag), making sure there was no yellow on her feet before she went to play with red.”

 You don’t need to provide any “lessons” other than the color story and your demonstration.
-(See Single Color Wet-on-Wet Watercolor Painting learn more about this.)
+Read this introductory tutorial on painting with one color to learn more about this.
 It may sound odd to teach this way, but it is much better for the young child’s understanding.
 Children are imitative creatures.
 They need to see you doing it to know what and how to do it.

 The Experience of Color Mixing with Watercolors

-When children begin painting using watercolors in this way, they will have an experience of color as opposed to an intellectual understanding of it.
+When children begin painting with watercolors in this way, they will have an experience of color rather than an intellectual understanding of it.
 Learning that yellow and red make orange while painting with watercolors provides the experience of that knowledge.

 It is hard to forget something you have had a direct experience of.
 Children who learn yellow and blue make green by experiencing it are much more likely to remember and understand it.